-BCL principals have raised over $1 billion in equity & have successfully deployed and returned that capital to LPs with zero defaults.
+BCL principals have raised $500MM in equity – primarily from international LP's – and have returned that capital with zero defaults.

 We also have experience with numerous capital raising structures including the extensively used EB-5 program in the US and have a vast network of global LPs including China, Europe, and MEA.

 Proven ability to execute on a wide range of complex and sophisticated structures through its working relationship with industry leaders like and to ensure the best possible outcomes for LPs.
 Deloitte and Ernst & Young bring experience handling the ever-complicated cross border nuances—something that sets Berkeley apart from its competitors.

 A key component to Berkeley Capital’s operations is –the US arm of global fund services company – JTC Group.
 NES will be handling all of the cash management, investor relations, reporting, auditing, statements etc. Together, NES and JTC represent $100 billion of cash management for high-profile PE funds across the globe.
 Essentially, all investor funds would bypass Berkeley accounts and be completely administered by this established third party service provider.

 Berkeley has a working relationship with – a full service commercial mortgage provider with a servicing portfolio of nearly $26 Billion.
 Bellwether has access to significant top-quality real estate investment opportunities in the United States, and is a significant source of deal pipeline for Berkeley.

 Berkeley has partnered with for all of its legal needs.
 With a substantial presence overseas—specifically in Asia—Taft not only brings the legal expertise necessary to support Berkeley, but also provides a network of connections within our field.